ayota/ddl_nlp/README.md

 ```
 Where 'path_to_search_file' is a txt file with a list of terms you want to search.

-By default, the script fetches the top result from each source ('wikipedia', 'arxiv', 'pub med' and 'medline')
-for each term in the 'search_file'.
-This can be changed by setting the `-r` option.
-Both search term and directory
-name are required.

 #### Pulling from individual sources

 Data can be pulled from each source individually by importing the ingestion module and running the individual commands.
 get_corpus is simply a wrapper that grabs everything.
+You can also just run the ingestion scripts individually from the
+command line.

+The options of scripts to run from the command line are below:

+ingestion/med_abstract_ingest.py
+ingestion/wikipedia_ingest.py
+ingestion/med_textbook_ingest.py
+ingestion/ingest_ontologies.py

 ##### Wikipedia